The article below reports on the top 9 options in 2019 for credit cards that allow cosigners.

 That doesn’t mean it’s impossible, though.
 Read on to learn why it’s worth looking into credit cards that allow cosigners and which issuers offer the option.

-The pros and cons of getting a cosigner
+The pros and cons of getting a credit card with cosigner

 The main reason why you might want to get a cosigner on a credit card is to get approved for a card you might not otherwise be eligible for.